leya-print/leya-print-platform/CONTRIBUTE.md

 Please take into consideration the following aspects before a pull request:

-1. Project structure
+<h4>1.
+Project structure: </h4>

 Try to follow this structure for each solution in the project:

 /common -> COMMON ENTITIES
       /api - shared elements between solutions